Pablo Picasso: Museums

 At the time of Picasso's death many of his paintings were in his possession, as he had kept off the art market what he did not need to sell.
 In addition, Picasso had a considerable collection of the work of other famous artists, some his contemporaries, such as Henri Matisse, with whom he had exchanged works.
 Since Picasso left no will, his death duties (estate tax) to the French state were paid in the form of his works and others from his collection.
 These works form the core of the immense and representative collection of the Musée Picasso in Paris.

 In 2003, relatives of Picasso inaugurated a museum dedicated to him in his birthplace, Málaga, Spain, the Museo Picasso Málaga.

 Museu Picasso is located in the gothic palaces of Montcada street in Barcelona.

 The Museu Picasso in Barcelona features many of his early works, created while he was living in Spain, including many rarely seen works which reveal his firm grounding in classical techniques.
 The museum also holds many precise and detailed figure studies done in his youth under his father's tutelage, as well as the extensive collection of Jaime Sabartés, his close friend and personal secretary.

 In 1985, Museum Picasso Eugenio Arias' Collection established in Buitrago del Lozoya by Picasso's friend Eugenio Arias Herranz.

+From 24 November 2005 to 26 March 2006, Picasso in Istanbul at the Sakıp Sabancı Museum brought together loans from the Musée Picasso in Paris, the Museu Picasso in Barcelona, the Lille Métropole Museum of Modern Art, FABA and the artist’s family collections for the first major Picasso exhibition in Turkey.